Best Practice – II

 The Practice:

 Under the performance-based reward system, students who excel academically will have the opportunity to receive certificate and earn cash rewards.
-While, to recognize the unwavering dedication and commitment of the staff, a performance-based reward system has been developed to acknowledge their exceptional teaching and consistent attendance.
+While, to recognize the unwavering dedication and commitment of the staff, a performance-based reward system has been developed to acknowledge their dedication and commitment.

 Terms and Conditions: